 Our kids also love one of our Church fundraisers for a local Women’s Shelter.
 They hand out plastic baby bottles and ask people to fill them with all loose change around the house.
 Our kids love searching the house for coins to put in the bottle.

 But as a family, my husband and I would like to do more hands-on work where we can show the kids how our efforts and donating time makes a positive impact.
 Some of the activities that we are involved in offer some great opportunities to give back to the community.
-With our son’s Cub Scouts troop we have packed care packages for our troops with Operation Yellow Ribbon and we’ve sorted food at our local Food Pantry.
+With our son’s Cub Scouts troop we have hand packed specially prepared meals for children around the world with Feed My Starving Children and we’ve sorted food at our local Food Pantry.
 When our kids were taking piano lessons, every year their teacher had the kids perform a Halloween concert at a local nursing home.
 The residents love to see the kids in their costumes playing music.
 We helped clean up the local forest preserve with my daughter’s Adventure Guides group.

 For ideas on how to give more, I love MomItForward.com, a site that is all about changing the world one Mom at a time.
 The site has a wealth of great suggestions on how to raise giving children.
 What we love about the Mom It Forward suggestions is that they remind us that we should all be practicing more random acts of kindness AT HOME.
 It’s important to help strangers, but it is also important and really easy to help those we love.

 For ideas on how you can volunteer with your children, ask at your Church.
 Call your local Senior Center and see if you can come and play games with the seniors.
 Call the animal adoption center and see if they need help cleaning or exercising the animals.
 Try a local Woman’s Shelter and see if they need help sorting clothing donations.
 Organize a neighborhood can drive.
 These are all age-appropriate activities for kids.